thunks/thunks/README.md

   ```

 2. Here's the way to create a `thunk` listening to all exceptions in current scope with `onerror`,
-and it will make sure the exeptions not being passed to the followed child thunk function, unless `onerror` function return `true`.
+and it will make sure the exceptions are not being passed to the followed child thunk function, unless `onerror` function returns `true`.

   ```js
   const thunk = thunks(function (error) { console.error(error) })